SciPyCourse2020/scipycourse2020.github.io/index.md

 own laptop.
 A minimal level of attendance (9/12 classes) and participation is required, and minimal homework exercises will be assigned.

-This is course no. ???? in the official course listing.
+This is course no. 19204 in the [official course listing](https://lsf.verwaltung.uni-muenchen.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=780555&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung).

 # Class outline